guythatdrinkscoffee/guythatdrinkscoffee/README.md

 - 👀 I’m interested in iOS development and Go
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on any iOS projects
-- 📫 How to reach me @idrankthecoffee
+- 📫 How to reach me @idrankthecoffee on Twitter

 <!---
 guythatdrinkscoffee/guythatdrinkscoffee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.